spxbhuhb/adaptive/README.md

 ## Basic Concept

-Adaptive has been inspired by [Svelte](https://svelte.dev) and it basically serves the same purpose as other reactive frameworks such as Compose or React.
+Adaptive has been inspired by [Svelte](https://svelte.dev), it basically serves the same purpose as other reactive frameworks such as Compose or React.
 However, there are a few key differences:

 * also supports building of servers, not just user interfaces